Blue and Beautiful: Celebrating the colors of the Pacific Northwest in the Spring

 Wandering Waters is located in the foothills of Mt.
 Baker in Maple Falls, WA.
 It is truly a paradise.
 This is me (Laura) from Humble Bouquet in the photo above.

 Left to right: Jade of Jade Madison Artistry, Caitlyn from James Street Cakes, Hannah from Hummingbird Event Co., Marla from Marla Manes Photography, Ellen from Wandering Waters, Michelle from Lierre Filigree, and Laura from Humble Bouquet.
-Not picture is Lara from Cranberry Sky Heirlooms.
-We are all members of Emerald Hour, a network of Sustainably-minded wedding vendors in the Pacific Northwest.
+Not pictured is Lara from Cranberry Sky Heirlooms.
+We are all members of Emerald Hour, a network of sustainably-minded wedding vendors in the Pacific Northwest.

 Design & Florals: Humble Bouquet